Juweria-Ali/Juweria-Ali/README.md

 ## [Project 6: Fish farms data analysis using R](https://github.com/Juweria-Ali/Aquaculture-data-analysis)

-### Part 1: Data cleaning,merging, EDA and initial analysis on fish farms data using R
+### Part1: Data cleaning,merging, EDA and initial analysis on fish farms data using R

 Aquaculture (fish farms) are an important part of the Scottish economy.
 Fish are grown in large cages, either in the sea or in lakes.
 The industry involves the use of animals and has an impact on the environment, so there is an increased focus in monitoring the fish farms, and keeping records of any incidents there may be.